A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 Terra tensed before forcing herself still.
 “I guess you couldn’t know,” she said, having to force out the words.

-A soldier approached Hanns and stood at attention.
-“Wir haben den Hinterhalt vorbereitet, die Silberhexe kann kommen.”
+A soldier approached Hanns and stood at attention and reported.

-Hanns nodded, dismissing the soldier and looking at his watch again.
-He smiled and looked at Terra.
+Hanns listened to the report.
+He then nodded, dismissing the soldier and looking at his watch again.
+“So it would seem our enemy has not shown yet,” He said before looking back up to Terra and smiling.
 “Young lady, would you mind accompanying me?”
 Hanns asked, gesturing to the library shelves.

-Hanns stood with hand outstretched, like a gentleman offering a dance to a lady.
+Hanns gave Terra a reassuring smile and stood with hand outstretched, like a gentleman offering a dance to a lady.
 She frowned before following Hanns.

 They walked to a stack of bookshelves while Terra observed the soldiers’ activities.
-They had set up a machine gun nest in one corner and the anti tank gun near the bathrooms.
-The rest of the soldiers patrolled the outer edges of the library.
-Terra wondered if they were preparing an ambush.
+They had set up a machine gun in one corner and a wheeled cannon near the bathrooms.
+The rest of the soldiers patrolled the outer perimeter of the library.

 The soldiers ignored the patrons.
-Their wary sight darted around room and they often looked up as if scanning for an unseen aerial foe.
-They kept their distance from the SS soldier who leaned on a nearby wall with a bored expression.
+Their wary sight darted around the room and they often looked up as if scanning for an unseen aerial foe.
+They exchanged dark looks with the SS soldier, but kept their distance.

 “Are you a student of history?”
 Hanns asked in a conversational tone as he inspected the first book shelf.